 This page has all the info you need to enjoy blackjack in Canada.
 Online blackjack is covered first.
 You will find information on apps, casino sites, and how to get the best from blackjack bonus deals.
 After that, your options for live blackjack games around the provinces are outlined.

 You can enjoy legal online gambling in all Canadian provinces.
 The parts of the criminal code that cover gambling predate the internet.
 They make it illegal to run a ‘gambling house’.
 This has been interpreted to mean no casino site can be based in Canada.
-The big international brands are based outside, though they welcome Canadian players via their licenses in Malta, Gibraltar, the Isle of Man, and elsewhere.
-No laws make it illegal for a Canadian to play for real money at these casinos.

 Live blackjack is legal in all provinces and can be found in brick and mortar casinos around the country.
 The legal gambling age is either 18 or 19, depending on where you play.